 Why Computational Audiology ?

 The purpose of this online forum is to share knowledge and tools related to computational audiology.
-We hope to bring experts from different disciplines such as AI and Audiology together in order to stimulate innovations for hearing impaired people anywhere.
+The Computational Audiology Network tries to bring experts from different disciplines such as AI and Audiology together in order to stimulate innovations for people with hearing loss anywhere.
 We publish blog articles about current developments, highlight ongoing projects and publications by research groups, and aim to facilitate discussion.
 Here is an overview of services for professionals.
 In addition, the website is used to promote events related to computational audiology and as a central hub to share resources and funding opportunities, and job opportunities for researchers and clinicians.
 For clinicians, we added this overview of automated audiometry approaches.

 Anybody can leave a comment or share content to publish on the forum, after providing a name and valid email address.
 Comments only appear on the website after approval by the moderators.
 Content can be rejected if it is not within the scope of the forum or considered disrespectful.
 The tone of the forum is respectful and pleasantly informal.